oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

 ### In which namespace would the resources be installed on the Kubernetes cluster ?

 `oci-onm` is the default namespace in which all the resources would be installed.
 However, there is a provision to choose a different namespace as required by overriding the `global.namespace` helm variable.
-You could also use an existing namespace by setting the namespace using `global.namespace` helm varaible and overriding the `oci-onm-common.createNamespace` to `false`.
+You could also use an existing namespace by setting the namespace using `global.namespace` helm variable and overriding the `oci-onm-common.createNamespace` to `false`.

 ### What resources would be created on the Kubernetes cluster ?